 - Retention of library property after notice to return

-Receiving a Summary Offense Charge in PA
+Receiving a Summary Offense Charge

 You may receive a summary offense citation in person by a police officer or by mail.
 In both cases, the citation informs you that you have been charged with a crime.